 Pay on time or your supplier will pay the price

-In The State of Late Payments in South Africa report, a shocking statistic is revealed – 91% of small business currently have money outside of their payment terms owed to them.
+In The State of Late Payments in South Africa report, a shocking statistic is revealed – 91% of small businesses currently have money outside of their payment terms owed to them.
 Ivan Radmore, entrepreneur and CEO of BuzzApex, the free-to-access online business management solution, has expressed his concern at a situation that has dire consequences for the local economy.
-His observations regarding cash flow management for small businesses has raised a red flag for SMMEs.
+His observations regarding cash flow management for small businesses have raised a red flag for SMMEs.

 Radmore says: ‘It is not rocket science that without payments for work completed or products delivered, companies of any size will not survive.
 The reality for small businesses is even more worrying.
 Unfortunately, the ‘little guy’ is taken advantage of by customers, either using them as informal lines of credit, or by making the business owner take time out of their core business activities to continuously follow up on payments.
 Not only is this unfair, it is almost criminal that companies get away with it.
 The effects of late payment go beyond the purely financial, there is a definite impact on the social and health wellbeing of the business owner, staff, and family.’